This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 Bookkeepers record the financial transactions and balance the financial accounts for your firm.
 Legal bookkeeping takes place before any accounting can occur and is an important administrative task for any law firm.
 Without proper attorney bookkeeping, it’s impossible to track what money is coming (and leaving your firm).
 This can cause serious issues and stunt your firm’s growth (more on that later).
 Reliable bookkeeping for attorneys also provides accurate financial data for legal accountants to work with.

-Legal accountants then use the data that a bookkeeper records as a foundation they can build on to help your firm make better, more informed financial decisions.
 Accountants analyze, interpret, and summarize financial data.
-Legal accountants work for law firms by tasks like preparing financial statements, providing financial forecasting, and capturing expenses.
+Legal accountants use financial data that a bookkeeper records as a foundation they can build on to help your firm.
+They perform tasks for law firms such as preparing financial statements, providing financial forecasting, and capturing expenses.

 Why bookkeeping and accounting matter for law firms